RiceRiceBaby/ADOCRUD/README.md

 This ORM comes with an object class generator tool.
 This tool allows you to connect to a Sql Server database, grabs all the tables, and generates C# objects as .cs files and outputs them to the folder you specify.

 ###<b>Limitations I've discovered:</b><br />
-Nested connections not allowed - automatic management of open and closing of connections via using statements (connection opens in constructor, closes on dispose) prevents you from opening a connection with a connection.
-If enough people request that they want to manage their own connections, I will take out the automatic management of opening and closing connections.
+Nested connections not allowed - <i>automatic management of open and closing of connections via using statements (connection opens in constructor, closes on dispose) prevents you from opening a connection with a connection.
+If enough people request that they want to manage their own connections, I will take out the automatic management of opening and closing connections.<i>

 ## ADOCRUDContext (ORM)